 - Two letters of reference: One academic and one activity-related letter of reference.
-Letters should be typed on letterhead stationery, duly signed and converted to PDF, then submitted by the referees to scholarships [at] mcgill [dot] ca.
+Letters should be typed on letterhead stationery, duly signed and converted to PDF, then submitted directly by the referees to scholarships [at] mcgill.ca.

-- The signed statement: A signed statement from your school indicating the size of your class and your class rank, if your school provides such information.
+- Ranking/Signed statement: A signed statement from your school indicating the size of your class and your class rank, if your school provides such information.
 All documents should be provided on school letterhead.
-Please note: If the class rank is available on a student's transcript, the signed statement is not necessary.
+Please note: If your school does not rank or if the class rank is available on a student's transcript, there is no need for any statement.

 Applicant-reported/uploaded grades are verified against official grades from the school or examination board.
 Should significant discrepancies or irregularities arise, applicants may be required to provide an explanation at any point.
 McGill reserves the right to revoke admission, scholarship and financial support, and registration in cases of misrepresentation.